JonasVsc/your-IQ-called/README.md

 - Backtracking
 - And more...

+## No Link Problems
+These are custom problems without direct links.
+Solutions and tests for these problems will be provided, although it may take some time.
+Stay tuned for updates and new problems.
+Happy coding!

+### Arrays
+1. Finding a single missing element in an array
+2. Finding multiple missing elements in an array
+3. Finding duplicates in a sorted array
+4. Finding duplicates in an unsorted array
+5. Finding a pair of elements with sum K
+6. Finding a pair of elements with sum K in a sorted array
+7. Finding the maximum and minimum in a single scan

 ## Leetcode Problems

 A collection of problems from Leetcode, categorized by difficulty and topic.
 Each problem includes a solution and explanation.

+### Easy
+- (List of easy problems)

+### Medium
+- (List of medium problems)

+### Hard
+- (List of hard problems)

 ## Coding Interview Questions